 Lewis Carroll's Alice's Adventures in Wonderland has delighted and entranced children for over a hundred years.
 Lewis Carroll was the pen-name of Charles Lutwidge Dodgson.
 Born in 1832, he studied at Christ Church College, Oxford where he became a mathematics lecturer.
 The Alice stories were originally written for Alice Liddell, the daughter of the dean of his college.

-A timeless children’s book, Alice’s Adventures in Wonderland is 150 years old in 2015.
+A timeless children’s book, Alice’s Adventures in Wonderland turned 150 years old in 2015.
 Macmillan Children’s Books has produced a range of beautiful new editions of the book for all ages and occasions.

 Lewis Carroll describes them as little men “looking so exactly like a couple of great [big] schoolboys.”
 Tenniel drew them as round as a pair of Christmas Puddings.